720kb/ndm/doc/CONTRIBUTE.md

 ## :tada: Come Contribute! :tada:

 We'll be much grateful if you help and contribute to the project, in any way, even a feature request.
-Feel free to contribute by forking, opening issues, pull requests and whatever you think it's important for the project.

 Doors are wide open!